guilatrova/latrovacommits-articles/posts/2020/2020-12-30-leadership-learnings/post.en-us.md

-# What I learned as a leader this year
+# What I learned as a leader in 2020

 This year was outstanding for me.
-Not just because of the pandemic, but also because I decided to take a leap in my career (more on this later).
-After coding for a long time I decided to try my luck as a Tech Lead at Mimic.
+Not just because of the pandemic, but also because even before that I decided to take a new challenge in my career (more on this later).
+After coding for quite some time I decided to try my luck as a Tech Lead at Mimic.

-At the beginning it was the biggest pain I ever had and the biggest fear I ever felt.
-I never tried it before, and being the first tech lead hired in a new startup wasn't helping either.
-I had to learn and I had to do it fast.
-Thankfully I had the opportunity to make all possible mistakes (yes, all of them!) and a mentor (Thank you David!) to guide and correct me as I failed across the path.
+It was the biggest challenge I ever took: I never tried it before, I was deeply scared, and being the first tech lead hired in a new startup wasn't helping either. **I had to learn and I had to do it fast.** Thankfully I had the opportunity to make all possible mistakes (yes, all of *them*!) and a mentor (Thank you David!) to guide and correct me as I failed across the path.

-I still remember telling my wife that it probably was the worst decision I ever made.
-Leaving a good company to venture myself doing something totally different?
-Turns out that although I initially failed, my CTO allowed me to **recognize all my mistakes and grow** which made me succeed as a leader in the following months and delivering 3 projects with a team of 3 developers and then 1 developer.

-As I progressed leading these teams, I collected several "rules" or as I prefer: principles that made me realize how to handle some situations.
-I would like to present and comment them briefly in case someone else finds it useful.
+As I progressed leading 2 teams, I collected several "*rules*" or as I prefer: **principles** that worked out for me on handling some situations.
+I'm going to share them right now, so hopefully you can skip some pains and absorb some learnings from my experiences.

 ### Never open the meeting talking, Ask first
 > We don't know everything, it's impossible to.
 Ask your team!
 Ask for updates, problems and risks.